thedutchlab/nodefront/README.md

 * Proper error messages if environment data isn't correct
 * Refactor with respect to many js and node.js best practices.
 * More (general) UI enhancements
+* More than webkit only browser support

 # Changelog

+### 0.0.2
+* Introduced bigger graphs
+* basic rotating logic to rotate server data if there are many hosts to monitor.

+### 0.0.1
-0.0.1 First release (After Zabbix i've decided to add NR support too, which might show...)
+* First release (After Zabbix I've decided to add NR support too, which might show...)